Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Introduction

-Slot Attention has been tested on synthetic data with a limited number of objects \cite{locatello2020object}.
-To adapt Slot Attention to the domain of real text data, we make the following modifications.
+\ignore{** We propose a model to encode the character sequence into slots, where each slot represents one meaningful unit in the sequence.
+As our unsupervised objective, a decoder conditions on the set of slots to reconstruct the original input.
+We use the Transformer architecture \citep{vaswani2017attention} as our starting point for this sequence to sequence auto-encoder, adding a Slot Attention module for learning the hidden representation in between the Transformer encoder and decoder, as depicted in Figure~\ref{fig:sketch}. **} In particular, we integrate our unit discovery method on top of the encoder in a Transformer auto-encoder \citep{vaswani2017attention}, as depicted in Figure~\ref{fig:sketch}, and train it with an unsupervised sentence reconstruction objective.
+This setting differs from previous work on Slot Attention, which has been tested on synthetic image data with a limited number of objects \citep{locatello2020object}.
+We propose several extentions to Slot Attention for the domain of real text data.
+We increase the capacity of the model to learn to distinguish a large number of textual units, and add the ability to learn how many units are needed to encode sequences with varying length and complexity.
+Thus, we refer to our method as Dynamic Capacity Slot Attention. \ignore{** we make the following modifications.
 We train different parameters for each slot, and add a fixed amount of noise to their initialization.
 This gives our model the capacity needed to distinguish a large number of textual units, but prevents the model from using this capacity to learn arbitrary encodings of the text.
 We also design our model so that it can handle textual sequences with an unknown number of meaningful units.
-To this end, we postulate an adequate number of slots to support the longest sequence, and then add an $L_0$ regularizing layer on top of the Slot Attention module to prune out extra slots and retain only the necessary ones.
+To this end, we postulate an adequate number of slots to support the longest sequence, and then add an $L_0$ regularizing layer on top of the Slot Attention module to prune out extra slots and retain only the necessary ones. **} Additionally, as a hand-coded alternative, we propose stride-based models and compare them empirically to our slot attention based models. \ignore{** In particular, we down-sample a number of encoder outputs and consider them as our abstract representation units.
+Then the decoder conditions on these units to regenerate the input.
+Despite their simplicity, these models show reasonable performance in our experiments. **}

-We evaluate what the slots have learned both by visualising the attention patterns of the trained models, and by employing probing classification tasks.
-In the probing tasks, we predict the corresponding Byte-Pair-Encoding \citep{sennrich-etal-2016-neural} tokens of the sequence from its slots.
-Additionally, we examine the slots' ability to predict the Morfessor \citep{morfessor2} outputs, which are more linguistically motivated.
-Our experiments show promising results in the ability of slots to discover units which capture meaningful information at a higher level of abstraction than characters.